Scandal (Endō novel): Plot summary

-Set in Tokyo during the 1980s, it tells the story of an old Catholic writer struggling with old age and the feeling that he yet has to write his magnum opus.
-One day, a young woman shows up at a party attended by the main character, Suguro, mentioning loudly that he has not been visiting the ill-reputed street where she works as an artist lately.
-Because of his reputation as a Christian writer with high moral standards, such behaviour is seen by his publishers as very undesirable and by himself as very embarrassing.
+Set in Tokyo during the 1980s, it tells the story of a Catholic writer struggling with old age and the feeling that he yet has to write his magnum opus.
+One day, he attends a party at which a young woman appears and mentions loudly that he has not lately visited the ill-reputed street where she works as an artist.
+This tarnishes his reputation as a Christian writer with high moral standards, greatly embarrassing him and his publishers.

-He meets a young girl, Mitsu, telling him about enjo kōsai ("compensated dating"), and Suguro decides to hire her as an assistant to help relieve his rheumatic wife from such activities.
-As time passes he starts to dream about this young girl, but keeps silent about it so as not to worry his wife.
+He meets Mitsu, a young girl who tells him about enjo kōsai ("compensated dating") and he decides to hire her as his mistress to relieve his rheumatic wife from sexual activity.
+As time passes he starts to dream about Mitsu but keeps silent about it so as not to worry his wife.

-Reluctantly, Suguro visits the studio of the woman from the party, where he meets an older woman whom he later befriends.
-He also starts to discover another world, including masochism and various more or less odd forms of prostitution.
+Reluctantly, he visits the studio of the woman from the party, where he meets an older woman whom he later befriends.
+He also starts to discover another world, including masochism and various fetish forms of prostitution.
 The people in that world all seem to know him and Suguro suspects that an impostor is out there, trying to destroy his reputation, and starts to hunt for this man.

 Eventually the older woman, with whom he now has become rather close, sends him a letter inviting him to a love hotel where, she writes, the identity of the impostor will be revealed.
 Suguro finds the young Mitsu there, drunk and half-naked on the bed.
 Here, in the end of the book, it is revealed to him that a dark side exists below his polished surface.